QIWI-API/qiwi-wallet-personal-docs/_profile_en.html.md

 contractInfo.identificationInfo|Array[Object]|User's [identification data](https://qiwi.com/settings/identification)
 identificationInfo[].bankAlias|String|String's acronym of the system, in which the user has received the identification::<br> `QIWI` - QIWI Wallet. identificationInfo[].identificationLevel|String|Current level of the wallet identification.
-Possible values:<br>`ANONYMOUS` - no identification;<br> `SIMPLE`, `VERIFIED` - simplified identification;<br> `FULL` - full identification. userInfo|Object|Other user data.
+Possible values:<br>`ANONYMOUS` - no identification;<br> `SIMPLE`, `VERIFIED` - simplified identification;<br> `FULL` - full identification. identificationInfo[].passportExpired|Boolean|Validity of passport data of the wallet' owner (`true` means that the passport data is invalid). userInfo|Object|Other user data.
 The object may be missing, depending on the `userInfoEnabled` parameter in the request. userInfo.defaultPayCurrency|Number(3)|Default wallet balance currency code (ISO-4217) userInfo.defaultPaySource|Number|Service info